workcraft/workcraft/README.md

 ### Running

-The startup scripts will only work as part of a dist folder.
-You can run Workcraft directly after building the project via Gradle as follows:
+You can run Workcraft directly after building it:

-    $ java -cp "$(ls -1 */build/libs/*.jar | tr '\n' ':')" org.workcraft.Console
+    $ ./workcraft

 ### Miscellanious